Chapter 11.2 – Ports and Economic Development

 Ports are catalysts for economic development as they enable trade and support supply chains.
 Port investments have economic benefits that can be direct, indirect, or induced.

 The basic argument is that ports expand the market opportunity of both national and international firms by expanding the port cargo base and hinterland.
 By expanding the market areas of firms, ports increase competition, resulting in lower prices for port traffic users.
 These involve all economic activity sectors, including manufacturing firms, heavy industries, resource extraction industries, and retailers.
-Therefore, the economic benefits of ports are specific to the nature of the hinterland they service.
+Therefore, the economic benefits of ports are specific to the nature of the hinterland they serve.
 They can be straightforward for hinterlands heavily dependent on resources since the output is directly handled by the port, or more nuanced when the hinterland involves manufacturing firms producing intermediate goods.

 The increasing competitiveness brought by port investments can also be a double-edged sword for a national economy.
 It enables foreign firms to better access a national economy and compete with national firms, with some sectors being put out of business.
 However, the benefits of having better access to foreign markets and cheaper goods usually far exceed the risk of having inefficient national firms being undermined.
 Increasing competitiveness promotes positive economic benefits at the aggregate level, but these benefits are not uniformly distributed among sectors and geography.

-3. Assessing the Economic Benefits of Port Investments
+2. Assessing the Economic Benefits of Port Investments

 The economic benefits of ports are usually measured at an aggregate level by indicators such as value-added, employment, taxation revenue, and return on investment.
 These indicators are primordial for the decision to invest in port development and must be taken into consideration: